-- Warning

-- We will not pay any benefits if no one contacts us for prior approval or if prior approval is denied.
+- Warning We will not pay any benefits if no one contacts us for prior approval or if prior approval is denied. - Exceptions You do not need prior approval in this case: - Transplant procedures performed outside the United States. - Other services Some services require precertification or prior approval before we will consider them for benefits.

-- Exceptions

-You do not need prior approval in this case:

-- Transplant procedures performed outside the United States. - · Other services

-Some services require precertification or prior approval before we will consider them for benefits.
 Your Network physician will take care of obtaining prior approval.
 If you see a Non-Network physician, you must obtain prior approval.
 Call us at 800-694-9901 as soon as the need for these services is determined.

-For a current list refer to: www.aetna.com/health-care-professionals/precertification/precertification-lists.html.
+For a current list refer to: <a href="www.aetna.com/health-care-professionals/precertification/precertification-precertificat

-- Ambulance required for transportation by fixed-wing aircraft (plane) - · Autologous chondrocyte implantation, Carticel - · BRCA genetic testing - Certain durable medical equipment (DME) including but not limited to electric or motorized wheelchairs

-- Certain mental health services including inpatient admissions, residential treatment center (RTC)

-admissions, partial hospitalization programs (PHP), transcranial magnetic stimulation (TMS) and

-applied behavior analysis (ABA)

-- Chiari malformation decompression surgery

-- Cochlear device and/or implantation

-- Dialysis visits when requested by a Network provider and dialysis is to be performed at a Non-Network facility

-- Dorsal column (lumbar) neurostimulators; trial or implantation

-- Endoscopic nasal balloon dilation procedures

-- Gender reassignment surgery

-- Gene therapy, gene editing and gene silencing, even if the proposed treatment is outside of the 50 United States

-- · Hip surgery to repair impingement syndrome

-- · Hip and knee arthroplasties

-- · Hyperbaric oxygen therapy

-- Inpatient confinements (except hospice) For example, surgical and non-surgical stays; stays in a skilled nursing or rehabilitation facility; and maternity and newborn stays that exceed the standard length of stay

-- Lower limb prosthetics

-- Non-Network freestanding ambulatory surgical facility services, when referred by a Network provider

-- Orthognathic surgery procedures, bone grafts, osteotomies and surgical management of the temporomandibular joint (TMJ)

-- · Osseointegrated implant

-- · Osteochondral allograft/knee

-- Pain management such as facet and spinal injections

-- Pediatric congenital heart surgery

-- Polysomnography (sleep studies)

-- Power morcellation with uterine myomectomy, with hysterectomy or for removal of uterine fibroids

-- Proton beam radiotherapy

-- · Radiation oncology

-- Reconstructive or other procedures that may be considered cosmetic, such as: Blepharoplasty/canthoplasty, Breast reconstruction/breast enlargement, Breast reduction/mammoplasty, Cervicoplasty, Excision of excessive skin due to weight loss, Gastroplasty/gastric bypass, Lipectomy or excess fat removal, Surgery for varicose veins (except stab phlebectomy)

-- Referral or use of Non-Network physician or provider for non-emergent services, unless the member understands and consents to the use of a Non-Network provider under their Non-Network benefits when available in their Plan

-- Rhythm implantable devices

-- Shoulder arthroplasty
+- Ambulance required for transportation by fixed-wing aircraft (plane) - · Autologous chondrocyte implantation, Carticel - · BRCA genetic testing - · Cataract Surgery - Certain durable medical equipment (DME) including but not limited to electric or motorized wheelchairs - Certain mental health services including inpatient admissions, residential treatment center (RTC) admissions, partial hospitalization programs (PHP), transcranial magnetic stimulation (TMS) and applied behavior analysis (ABA) - · Chiari malformation decompression surgery - Cochlear device and/or implantation - Dialysis visits when requested by a Network provider and dialysis is to be performed at a Non-Network facility - Dorsal column (lumbar) neurostimulators; trial or implantation - Endoscopic nasal balloon dilation procedures - Gender affirming surgery - Gene therapy, gene editing and gene silencing, even if the proposed treatment is outside of the 50 United States - · Hip surgery to repair impingement syndrome - Hip and knee arthroplasties - · Hyperbaric oxygen therapy - · Iatrogenic Infertility - Inpatient confinements (except hospice) For example, surgical and non-surgical stays; stays in a skilled nursing or rehabilitation facility; and maternity and newborn stays that exceed the standard length of stay - Lower limb prosthetics - Non-Network freestanding ambulatory surgical facility services, when referred by a Network provider - Orthognathic surgery procedures, bone grafts, osteotomies and surgical management of the temporomandibular joint (TMJ) - Osseointegrated implant - Osteochondral allograft/knee - Pain management such as facet and spinal injections - · Pediatric congenital heart surgery - Polysomnography (sleep studies) - Proton beam radiotherapy - · Radiation oncology - Reconstructive or other procedures that may be considered cosmetic, such as: Blepharoplasty/canthoplasty, Breast reconstruction/breast enlargement, Breast reduction/mammoplasty, Cervicoplasty, Excision of excessive skin due to weight loss, Gastroplasty/gastric bypass, Lipectomy or excess fat removal, Surgery for varicose veins (except stab phlebectomy) - Rhythm implantable devices - · Shoulder arthroplasty - · Specialty drugs

-- Spinal procedures, such as Artificial intervertebral disc surgery, Cervical, lumbar and thoracic laminectomy/laminotomy procedures, Spinal fusion surgery

-- Uvulopalatopharyngoplasty, including laser-assisted procedures

-- · Ventricular assist devices
+- Spinal procedures, such as Artificial intervertebral disc surgery, Cervical, lumbar and thoracic laminectomy/laminotomy procedures, Spinal fusion surgery, Sacroiliac joint fusions, Vertebral corpectomy - Uvulopalatopharyngoplasty, including laser-assisted procedures - · Ventricular assist devices

-- Video electroencephalographic (EEG)

 Note: Prescription drugs - Some medications and injectables are not covered unless you receive prior authorization.
 See Section 5(f), Prescription Drug Benefits.
-You are required to obtain all specialty drugs used for long term therapy from CVS Caremark.
+You are required to obtain certain specialty drugs used for long term therapy from CVS Caremark.
 To speak to a CVS Caremark representative, please call 866-623-1441.